 How Does Tax Return Fraud Work?

-In tax fraud, the thief obtains your name, address, and Social Security number, then files a tax return as if he were you.
+In tax fraud, the thief obtains your name, address, and Social Security number then files a tax return as if he were you.
 The fraudulent return is filed very early in the year, well before you are likely to file.
 In preparing the return, the thief will often create bogus W-2 forms that will show excessive withholding in order to create a very large refund.
-The refund can be direct deposited into the thief’s bank account, which he will then shutdown shortly after tax season – or his enterprise – comes to an end.
+The refund can be directly deposited into the thief’s bank account, which he will then shut down shortly after tax season – or his enterprise – comes to an end.

 How to Know If You Are a Tax Fraud Victim

 If you are a victim of tax fraud one of the first signs is that you will not be permitted to file your tax return electronically.
 The IRS will report that a return has already been filed under your Social Security number.

 If, according to your real tax return, you actually owe money you may not find out about the tax fraud until you’re contacted by the IRS directly.
 The letter may indicate several different scenarios, including the obvious issue that tax returns were filed under your name and Social Security number for the same year, or that there is a discrepancy resulting in greater tax liability for you.

 In some cases, the thief will use your tax return to establish an identity for employment purposes.
 If this is the case, you may receive either a W-2 or a Form 1099 from an employer that you have never worked for.
 The IRS may also contact you indicating you have received wages from these employers.